apafinal1/EmployeeDetails/README.md

 # To activate virtual envirnoment
 $ source venv/Scripts/activate

-# change the directory to project folder.
+# change the path to project directory.
 $ cd userdetails

 # Installing the pre-required packages using pip